LucaPetrescu/stackverflow-backend/README.md

 This is done by using a combination between queueying solutions and real-time communication (WebSockets, SSE etc)

 When a user posts a new question or answers a question, the update will be pushed to a queue (most probably RabbitMQ).
 Here, the events will be consumed by a service that is always on the watch for new events created in the queue.
 The service will get the events form the queue and establish a WebScocket connection with the client to send the updates.
-This can also be done with Server Side Events.
+This can also be done with Server Sent Events.

+### Deep Dives

 ##### The application should scale up to